JHP4911/DevOps/Docker/Day-01.md

 ### Problems with different hardware boxes:

-👉 Have to maintain them.
+👉 Have to maintain them. <br>
-👉 Need more space.
+👉 Need more space. <br>
-👉 Need seperate network.
+👉 Need seperate network. <br>
-👉 Need seperate opertaing system.
+👉 Need seperate opertaing system. <br>
-👉 High cost.
+👉 High cost. <br>

 ### Problems with Hypervisor:

 In this, we use a single high processing hardware box and install the hypervisor on top of that.
-Then we create multiple virtual machines on top of that hypervisor.we were able to solve the wastage issue.But still there are some drawbacks.
+Then we create multiple virtual machines on top of that hypervisor.we were able to solve the wastage issue.But still there are some drawbacks. <br>

-👉 Cost is high(includes operating system costs, license cost, maintenance and updations) 👉 Wastage of time (We need to create other virtual machines and other operating systems if we need other webservers.
-So it will take some time for the bootup process in Virtual machines).
+👉 Cost is high(includes operating system costs, license cost, maintenance and updations). <br>
+👉 Wastage of time (We need to create other virtual machines and other operating systems if we need other webservers.
+So it will take some time for the bootup process in Virtual machines). <br>